I’ve travelled on safari in Tanzania at various times of year and each expedition has been both incredible and yet very different.

 July is in the heart of Tanzania’s winter and the country is at its driest.
 The skies are generally clear and midday temperatures are mild, although they can still peak at around 30° C along the coast and in the south-western parks on some days.

-On the islands, the sea is calm and clear, making July one of the most ideal times to hit the beaches, go on safari or hike Kilimanjaro.
+On the islands, the sea is calm and clear, making July one of the best times to hit the beaches, go on safari or hike Kilimanjaro.

 - Weather is fantastic and more predictable

-- Wildlife viewing is at its very best as the foliage is dying back and making animals easier to spot
+- Wildlife viewing is at its very best as the foliage dies back, making animals easier to spot

-- Wildlife congregates around the water holes making them easier to find
+- Animals congregates around watering holes, making them easier to find

-- The Great Migration is in full swing with the wildebeest heading north to Kogatende.
-It is possible to see some river crossings in late July
+- The Great Migration is in full swing with wildebeest heading north to Kogatende.
+It’s possible to see some river crossings in late July

 - Ideal time to visit Zanzibar